 As quality Charlotte plumbers, leaks are one of the most common problems we deal with.
-Almost all home-owners and businessowners have to address them at some point—the key is just to catch them before them before they get out of control.
-Keep reading to learn the 7 most common places for leaks to occur in your home, and contact Mr. Rooter Plumber of Charlotte the next time you need leak repair or any other of our many plumbing services.
+Almost all home-owners and business-owners have to address them at some point—the key is just to catch them before they get out of control.

-- Around your toilet: While maybe not the most common place where leaks occur, a leaky toilet is almost much a guaranteed sign you will need to call a plumber.
+While maybe not the most common place where leaks occur, a leaky toilet is almost much a guaranteed sign you will need to call a plumber.
 This is why you should check behind and around your toilet regularly for dampness.
-If you find condensation or puddles at the base board, or even worse, mold or mildew growing around the appliance, hire a qualified plumber immediately.
-Even you don’t need to have your toilet completely replaced, this is a time sensitive issue, and the longer you wait to deal with it the greater risk you pose of letting nasty water waste seep into your bathroom.
+If you find condensation or puddles at the baseboard, or even worse, mold or mildew growing around the appliance, hire a qualified plumber immediately.
+Even you don’t need to have your toilet completely replaced, this is a time-sensitive issue, and the longer you wait to deal with it the greater risk you pose of letting nasty water waste seep into your bathroom.
 Remember, you use your toilet every day; it’s basically impossible for it not to suffer from wear and tear.
 Make sure you are prepared for when this happens.

-- In your showers and tubs: Finally, we arrive at an obvious one, right?
+Finally, we arrive at an obvious one, right?
 And yet it is surprisingly hard to detect leaks in your bathroom appliances, as they are often surrounded by tile, and tend to be fairly wet part of the day anyway.
 That’s why you should always be on the lookout for more water than usual in your sink or tub.
 And while you’re at it, pay attention to low water pressure too, as this is a likely sign your system has sprung a leak somewhere (in addition to being a generally unpleasant way to bathe).
 If your shower head has a leak, here are some tips about how you can fix it.